wehnerb/ffd-display-system-documentation/fire_station_display_documentation.md

 3. Create a new API token for the new administrator using the Edit Cloudflare Workers template and provide it to them for their GitHub secrets.

+4. In the Cloudflare dashboard, set the following secrets for each Worker that requires them (under Workers & Pages → [Worker Name] → Settings → Variables and Secrets): GOOGLE_SERVICE_ACCOUNT_EMAIL and GOOGLE_PRIVATE_KEY for daily-message-display, probationary-firefighter-display, and department-news-display; GOOGLE_SHEET_ID and GOOGLE_DRIVE_FOLDER_ID for daily-message-display and probationary-firefighter-display; GOOGLE_SHEET_ID for department-news-display; AIRNOW_API_KEY for weather-display; NEXTCLOUD_URL, NEXTCLOUD_USERNAME, NEXTCLOUD_PASSWORD for calendar-display.

 ### Step 3 — Google Cloud